tokejepsen/avalon-environment/README.md

 # Goal

-To create a single repository to provide simple entry points into Avalon.
+To provide simple entry points into Avalon.

 # Usage

-Download the zip, extract and use any of the entry points provided.
+Download the [zip](https://github.com/tokejepsen/avalon-environment/archive/master.zip), extract and use any of the entry points provided.
 Initial setup will take a while depending on your internet connection.

 # Entry points